-SAMW identification
+2.1 SAMW identification

-SAMW was identified from gridded Argo T&S (hereafter RG-Argo; Roemmich and Gilson 2009) using a potential vorticity (PV) threshold of PV < 40 x 10^{-12} (m s)-1, with PV defined as $PV = f/\rho_0 \ \partial \sigma\theta/\partial z$, where f is the Coriolis parameter, ρ_0 is the density of seawater, and σ_θ is the potential density (taken here to be defined relative to the surface), averaged over the years 2005-2020.
+SAMW was identified from gridded Argo T&S (hereafter RG-Argo; Roemmich and Gilson 2009) using a potential vorticity (PV) threshold of PV < 40 x 10^{-12} (m s)-1, with PV defined as $PV = f/\rho \ \partial \sigma{\theta}/\partial z$, where f is the Coriolis parameter, ρ is the density of seawater, and σ{θ} is the potential density (taken here to be defined relative to the surface), averaged over the years 2005-2020.
 This PV threshold was used to identify the density range of core SAMW in the Pacific (170°E to 70°W, 64°S to 45°S) and Indian (68°E to 170°E, 55°S to 30°S) ocean sectors, identified as density bins (0.05 kg m-3-wide spacing) containing at least 5% of total SAMW volume in an annual average.
 We then used these density ranges throughout the rest of the study to identify wintertime SAMW in each basin.

-Biogeochemical observations
+2.2 Biogeochemical observations

-Biogeochemical properties of the deep wintertime mixed layers that form mode water were determined from biogeochemical Argo float observations obtained from two sources.
-The primary dataset is observations from over 200 floats equipped with oxygen, nitrate, pH, and bio-optical sensors deployed by SOCCOM since 2014 (May 2021 snapshot; Johnson et al., 2017).
-The SOCCOM data are supplemented by the University of Washington Argo Oxygen dataset (v1.1; Drucker and Riser, 2016) that contains post-adjusted Argo oxygen data from 2003 to 2014.
+Biogeochemical properties of the deep wintertime mixed layers that form SAMW were determined from biogeochemical Argo float observations obtained from two sources.
+The primary dataset is observations from over 200 floats equipped with oxygen, nitrate, pH, and biooptical sensors deployed by SOCCOM since 2014 (May 2021 snapshot; Johnson et al., 2017).
+The SOCCOM data are supplemented by the University of Washington Argo Oxygen dataset (UW Argo O2; v1.1; Drucker and Riser, 2016) that contains post-adjusted Argo oxygen data from 2003 to 2014.
 Where float data was present in both datasets the SOCCOM data were preferentially used.
-The final dataset contains 311 floats, of which 53 contain profiles that fell within the criteria used for SAMW formation periods.
+The final dataset contains 311 floats, of which 53 contain profiles that fell within the criteria used to define SAMW formation periods.
 A profile was determined to have sampled the SAMW formation period if it fell within the density range for a given basin, was from August or September, and had a calculated MLD of at least 200 m.

-Oxygen and nitrate are measured by sensors mounted on the floats with stated uncertainties of 1-2 μ mol kg-1 for oxygen and <1 μ mol kg-1 for nitrate (Johnson et al. 2017).
+Oxygen and nitrate in the SOCCOM dataset are measured by sensors mounted on the floats with stated uncertainties of 1-2 μ mol kg-1 for oxygen and <1 μ mol kg-1 for nitrate (Johnson et al. 2017).
+Oxygen uncertainties from the UW Argo O2 dataset are ~1%, or ~3 μ mol kg-1 at the concentrations observed in this study.
 The partial pressure of carbon dioxide (pCO2) and dissolved inorganic carbon (DIC) are estimated in the SOCCOM data processed stream from measured pH and an alkalinity multiple linear regression (Williams et al. 2017; Carter et al. 2018) with a theoretical uncertainty of ~11 μ atm for pCO2, and ~6 μ mol kg-1 for DIC (Williams et al. 2017, 2018; Johnson et al. 2017).
 While float observations underwent prior QC, a secondary QC was performed by checking time series of temperature, salinity, oxygen, nitrate, pH, and derived pCO2 in the upper 20 m for each float.
 Large spikes in individual properties with no accompanying changes in related properties were removed from analysis (Supplemental Table S1, 116 profiles removed out of 36,247 profiles total).

-Shipboard observations and derived quantities
+2.3 Shipboard observations and derived quantities